 Our Square Dance Lessons:

-We teach Modern American Square Dancing in a relaxed, laughter-filled atmosphere.
-Each week of class, we add a few more moves.
+We teach Modern American Square Dancing in a relaxed, smile-filled group atmosphere.
+Each week of class we add a few more moves.
 After about 14 sessions, students have a thorough foundation in all of Mainstream Square Dancing and are ready to attend regular dances.

-Our next square dance class begins on February 6 at Oak Grove Community Club (14496 SE Cedar, Oak Grove).
-We offer the first 4 classes in February absolutely FREE!
+Our next session of classes TBA at Oak Grove Community Club (14496 SE Cedar, Oak Grove).
 Come solo, as a couple, or as a family.
 (Children 8 and older are welcome with an adult.)
 Classes run approximately 12-14 weeks, one class per week.
-Contact us for more information about upcoming lessons.
+Contact us for more information about upcoming lessons, and see more details on Facebook.

 Round dancing is best described as choreographed ballroom dancing for couples.
 It is a social, non-competitive activity.
 Like square dancing, round dancing consists of learned foot patterns, each with a figure name.